Revealing Excited States of Rotational Bose-Einstein Condensates: Abstract

 \section{Abstract}

-We systematically investigate the excited states of the rotational Bose--Einstein condensates, which are characterized as the stationary points of the Gross--Pitaevskii energy functional.
-Various excited states and their connections at different rotational frequencies are obtained by construction of the solution landscapes using the constrained high-index saddle dynamics method.
-Four excitation mechanisms are revealed: vortex addition, rearrangement, merging, and splitting.
-We demonstrate how the ground state changes with increasing rotational frequencies, and decipher the stability evolution of ground states.
+Rotational Bose--Einstein condensates can exhibit quantized vortices as topological excitations.
+In this study, the ground and excited states of the rotational Bose--Einstein condensates are systematically studied by calculating the stationary points of the Gross--Pitaevskii energy functional.
+Various excited states and their connections at different rotational frequencies are revealed in solution landscapes constructed with the constrained high-index saddle dynamics method.
+Four excitation mechanisms are identified: vortex addition, rearrangement, merging, and splitting.
+We demonstrate changes in the ground state with increasing rotational frequencies and decipher the evolution of the stability of ground states.

-\textit{Introduction.}---Since the observation made in 1995 \cite{anderson1995observation,bradley1995evidence,davis1995bose}, Bose--Einstein condensates (BECs) have attracted much attention from theoretical and experimental researchers \cite{dalfovo1999theory,leggett2001bose,cornell2002nobel,bao2013mathematical}.
-The study of quantized vortices in BECs is one of the key issues due to potential applications.
-A popular approach to generate quantized vortices in the ground state is imposing laser beams rotating with an angular velocity, which has been confirmed by various experiments \cite{caradoc1999coherent,madison2000vortex,abo2001observation,coddington2003observation,fetter2009rotating}.
-The observations of vortex nucleation in BECs are also reported in \cite{raman2001vortex,madison2001stationary,price2016vortex}.